slideflow/slideflow/docs-source/source/tutorial8.rst

 The ``*.pt`` files contain the feature vectors for tiles in each slide, and the ``*.index.npz`` files contain the corresponding X, Y coordinates for each tile.
 The ``bags_config.json`` file contains the feature extractor configuration.

 The next step is to create an MIL model configuration using :func:`slideflow.mil.mil_config`, specifying the architecture and relevant hyperparameters.
-For the architecture, we'll use an :class:`slideflow.mil.models.Attention_MIL` model with a latent dimension size of 256.
+For the architecture, we'll use :class:`slideflow.mil.models.Attention_MIL`.
 For the hyperparameters, we'll use a learning rate of 1e-4, a batch size of 32, 1cycle learning rate scheduling, and train for 10 epochs.

 .. code-block:: python

     >>> from slideflow.mil import mil_config
     >>> config = mil_config(
-    ...     model='Attention_MIL',
-    ...     z_dim=256,
+    ...     model='attention_mil',
     ...     lr=1e-4,
     ...     batch_size=32,
     ...     epochs=10,